 Toronto Raptors center Jonas Valanciunas will provide a traditional low-post presence for McMillan's squad, and gives it the ability to play inside-out, again, if that's something that will organically happen in a glorified pick-up game.
-Phoenix Suns center Miles Plumlee, the injury replacement to Hawks big man Pero Antic, will also see time in the middle and with his athleticism could thrive in a loose defensive atmosphere.
+Phoenix Suns center Miles Plumlee, the injury replacement to Hawks big man Pero Antic, will also see time in the middle, and with his athleticism, he could thrive in a loose defensive atmosphere.

 At forward or guard, Antetokounmpo can handle the ball and will act as facilitator.
 The Greek Freak's length on the defensive end could help his team find easy transition opportunities, as well.

 Golden State Warriors forward Barnes can play either forward spot and stretch the floor, and he'll be complemented by Houston Rockets starting forward Terrence Jones, who will likewise bring versatility and a floor-spacing presence to Team Hill.